Gabin221/LauncherCode/README.md

 - For **.py** extension, a Python script will be created with a basic "Hello World!" function.
 - For **.cpp** and **.cc** extensions, a C++ file will be created with a basic "Hello World!" program.
 - For **.c** extension, a C file will be created with a basic "Hello, World!" program.
+- For **.cs** extension, a C# file will be created with a basic "Hello, World!" program.
 - For **.tex** extension, a LaTeX file will be created with a basic document structure.

 To use this script, run it with the desired filename as an argument, like so: